 - Include branded and keyword-optimized content

-Tip: Create a subcategory page devoted to Prime
+4. Create an Amazon Store subcategory page devoted to Prime

 If you have an Amazon Store, consider creating a dedicated Prime Day subcategory.
 Use it to feature your Prime Day deals and discounts, and treat it as your landing page for all things Prime Day.
 When you have Prime Day ads on Amazon, pointing users to a specific landing page makes it easier for them to convert into customers.

 5. Boost awareness on social media and other sites

 While there’s always a big buzz around Prime Day, it’s still a great idea to promote the day (as well as the deals you’ll be offering) to potential customers both on and off Amazon.
 Utilize your social media channels to share the discounts that you’ll be offering on the big day and highlight why consumers should take advantage.
 Try boosting your social posts with paid spend for additional exposure.

 6. Check your inventory levels and historical performance

 We say it every year and we will say it again: Don’t stock out!

 Make sure you have enough inventory for your promoted products and best sellers.
 You can generally expect Black Friday and Cyber Monday numbers to fall in line with Prime Day’s, so if you have data from those sales events, use it to determine your inventory strategy for Prime Day

 “Understand what your historical performance is for previous Prime Days.
 If you notice that you’re not the best player in a certain category [from previous experience] that’s a good indication you should look into a different category to perform.
 If you don’t have historical performance, then be ready to be competitive.
 Increase your keyword bids, increase your campaign budgets.
 Just make sure you are ready.”

 – Ben Gemkow, Team Strategist, Marketplaces at Tinuiti